-The Health Board has been investing its funds in a low yield and highly liquid investment pool since inception.
+The Health Board has been investing its funds in a low yield and highly liquid investments pool since inception.
 Now that the agency has been established and start-up costs have been covered, a substantial fund balance has grown.
-In order to take advantage of this balance, the Health Board has sought other, higher yielding investment options to bring in greater interest income.
-Once implemented, the new investment strategy will bring in significantly higher interest income, which will help to counter the eventual spend down of the agency's fund balance.
+In order to take advantage of this balance, the Health Board has sought other, higher yielding investments options to bring in greater interest income.
+FTF implemented a new investment strategy with the Treasurer's office that continues yield at much higher rate of return (as planned/anticipated), with FTF receiving over a half million dollars in one month.
+This strategy will help to counter the eventual spend down of the agency's fund balance.